Koenkk/zigbee2mqtt.io/docs/devices/ZCTS-808.md

 ### Pairing
-When pairing the sensor with Zigbee2MQTT, keep opening and closing the sensor (pull/insert the sensor parts next to eachother) for 10 seconds, otherwise device will fall asleep before it gets fully configured and will not send state changes.
+When pairing the sensor with Zigbee2MQTT, keep opening and closing the sensor (pull/insert the sensor parts next to each other) for 10 seconds, otherwise device will fall asleep before it gets fully configured and will not send state changes.